rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-view-results-of-a-browse-request-for-a-backup-v2-project-id-backups-backup-id-browse-requests-request-id.rst

-**Example: View results of a browse request for a backup HTTP request**
+**Example: Retrieve the results of a browse request for a backup, HTTP request**

 .. code::